TogaraCode/React-concepts-in-30-seconds/README.md

-# React Concepts in 30 seconds explained and simplified by Togara Hess
+# React Concepts in 30 seconds by Togara Hess

 React concepts explained in 30 seconds.
 Click on the Chapters in blue bellow.